abzalshaik02/FRT_Project/README.md

 Problem Statement/Opportunity : My main theme of this project is tells about Body Fitness and Healthy ways for the new generational peoples.

 Project Description : I created a fitness website named "BBB_Fitness Web", here I mentioned "The Healthy Way Of Life" contents and services.
-My web is mainly concerned with the topic of Body Fitness and Healthy routines.
+My website is mainly concerned with the topic of Body Fitness and Healthy routines.

 Primary Azure Technology : Static Web Apps, App Service